iTTL Metz 45 to Arduino Conversion - Nikon Protocol

 Flash wait Data signal low.
 Flash initiate frame transfer maintaining Data low until DSLR activates Handshake.
 Then flash releases Data (data in) and waits Handshake low with additional small delay to initiate clock and associated byte transfer.
 For next byte of the frame, handshake is directly activated by DSLR.

-Each time a new frame is exchange, same hardware protocol to insure proper synchronization and resynchronization in case of error
+hardware protocol to insure proper synchronization and resynchronization in

 When the camera and flash start i-TTL protocol, the communication always follows the sequence describe here upper whatever is the situation: flash on first, body on first.